cmderdev/cmder/README.md

 #### Git Status Opt-Out for `Cmd::Cmder*` Sessions

- To disable Cmder prompt git status globally add the following to `~/.gitconfig` or locally for a single repo `[repo]/.git/config`.
+ To disable Cmder prompt git status globally add the following to `~/.gitconfig` or locally for a single repo `[repo]/.git/config` and start a new session.

  *Note: This configuration is not portable*